Compare Trade School

 Is the NCLEX-PN exam hard?

-The NCLEX-PN has approximately an 85% pass rate for first-time, U.S.-educated candidates.
+The NCLEX-PN has a strong pass rate for first-time, U.S.-educated candidates.
 With proper preparation using review books, practice tests, and study groups, most graduates pass on their first attempt.
 The computer-adaptive format adjusts to your ability level.

 What is the difference between an LPN and LVN?